merlinkv/ZX_2A-2B_FDD_Controller/README.md

 - Added RESET button.
 - Added Power LED.
 - Added PAUSE switch.
 - Added Kempston Joystick Interface.
+Can be disabled by switch.
 - PCB was made in two versions: With and without back EDGE connector.

 # Interactive BOM's